Energy and utility bill assistance programs in Georgia.

-Programs are available in Georgia that can help the low to moderate income with paying their utility and energy bills.
+Programs are available in Georgia that can help the low to moderate income with paying their utility, air conditioning and energy bills.
 Find how and were to get assistance below, including emergency government grants to pay electric bills.
-Services are also made available to help people save on their utility bills by installing energy conserving measures, including weatherization and other updates.
+Services are also made available to help people save on their utility bills by installing free energy conserving measures, including weatherization and other updates.

 Many of the utility assistance programs are offered by non-profit organizations, charities, and the utility companies themselves.
 However the state of Georgia and federal government also offer low income energy bill help.
-Qualified individuals can receive access to financial assistance and cash grants that can help them get back on track with paying their bills.
+Qualified individuals can receive access to financial assistance, payment plans and cash grants that can help them get back on track with paying their bills.

 The Heating Energy Assistance Team (HEAT) – This is offered to all families and individuals throughout Georgia.
 The HEAT energy assistance program is currently being administered by the Georgia Department of Human Resources statewide through Community Action Agencies as well as the Salvation Army.
 Phone number 678-406-0212, or click more details on Georgia HEAT energy assistance.

 Georgia statewide energy bill assistance program – A law that is known as The regulated natural gas provider program, which is provided by SCANA Energy and that is also partially funded by the state’s universal service fund, provides natural gas service and financial assistance to low to moderate income families and households and to consumers who are unable to obtain or keep up with the bills for their natural gas service.

 Georgia fee waiver program - The Public Utility Commission (PUC) has put into place a regulation and they mandate that it is followed.
 What it does is it ensures that major electric and gas utilities that operate in Georgia waive their monthly service charge and fees for customers over age 65, who own their homes, and who also earn less than $12,000 per year.
 Call your utility company and refer to this waiver.